balle/balu-wiki/programming/lisp/basics.rst

 * ``first`` or ``car`` returns the first element of the list
 * ``rest`` or ``cdr`` returns the rest of the list
 * (:muh 1 :maeh 2) is a property list
+* plist (property list) is a list with (:key value) pairs
-* (getf list :keyword) returns value of keyword in list
+* (getf list :keyword) returns value of keyword in a plist
+* alist is a plist where you can also lookup by value using (assoc 'what-to-find my-list)

 hashes